Skip to main content

 The rationale for the 30% incentive ceiling is rooted in an attempt to calibrate a “nudge” that is potent enough to overcome behavioral inertia without becoming economically coercive.
 Health-contingent programs, by their nature, differentiate among individuals based on health factors, a practice that anti-discrimination statutes like HIPAA and the ADA are designed to prevent in insurance and employment contexts.

-The are a core component of the compromise that allows these programs to exist as an exception to the general rule.
+The incentive limits are a core component of the compromise that allows these programs to exist as an exception to the general rule.
 The regulations require these programs to be “reasonably designed to promote health or prevent disease,” a standard that implies they must do more than simply shift costs to individuals with higher health risks.

 They must offer a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary goal, acknowledging the heterogeneity of human physiology.